cnYannuo/db_utils/README.md

         }
     }

-    impl DbImpl for Payment {
+    impl DbImpl for User {

     }